axel-osoft/sc-load1/README.md

 After *declaring* your attributes, *attrs* gives you:

-- a concise and explicit overview of the class's attributes,
+- a concise and explicit overview of the class's attributes, xx
 - a nice human-readable `__repr__`,
 - equality-checking methods,
 - an initializer,